terikon/kendo-pouchdb/README.md

 Implemented
 - CRUD operations on PouchDB database arrive in DataSource in form of push events.
-- CRUD operations on DataSource are synced with PouchDB when sync method is called (currently only Create).
+- CRUD operations on DataSource are synced with PouchDB when sync method is called.
-- Tests for most important operations.
+- Tests for implemented functionality.

 In progress
-- Implement all CRUD operations.
 - Implement filtering.
 - Implement grouping.
+- Batch option support.
+- Support for PouchDB Collate.
+- Add demos and jsbin/dojo examples.
+- Add the lib to CDN.
 - Write documentation.

 # Install